-We work with a group of people affected by stroke who are involved in research, called the Stroke Voices in Research, who:
+We work with a group of people affected by stroke whom are involved in research, called Stroke Voices in Research, people that:

-- work with an advise researchers as they develop their project.
+- Work with researchers as they develop and carry out their projects

-You don’t need any knowledge of science, medicine or research.
+You don’t need any experience of science, medicine or research.
 There is no minimum time commitment and how much involvement you have is completely up to you.

-If you would like to become a join Stroke Voices in Research, or if you have any questions, please email email@example.com or call Laura Piercy, Research Engagement Officer, on 020 3873 5717.
+If you would like to join Stroke Voices in Research or if you have any questions, please email email@example.com or call Laura Piercy, Research Engagement Officer, on 020 3873 5717.

 If you're unsure whether getting involved in research is right for you, take a look at this personal story produced by INVOLVE.

-We launched a new Research Strategy in December 2014; as part of this we launched a number of new funding streams.
-One of these was our Priority Programme Awards which are aimed at addressing gaps in research.
+We launched a new Research Strategy in December 2014, which included a number of new types of research funding.
+One of these was our Priority Programme Awards, which are aimed at addressing gaps in research.

 Our Priority Programme Awards are for research in:

-Each workshop consisted of a number of talks around the current stage of research in the area and lots of opportunities for discussion.
+Each workshop consisted of several talks around the current stage of research in the area, and had lots of opportunities for discussion.
 Click on the links above for an overview of these workshops.

 For more information and to register your interest for any future workshops, please email firstname.lastname@example.org.